Now leaving ThriventFunds.com

 “One of the main ways that we manage some of those risks is through diversification,” noted Monsen.
 “We don’t want to be overconcentrated in any single asset, and we have risks that offset each other.
 Even though individually there are some larger risks, the risk of the overall portfolio may be lower because of that diversification.”

-With a portfolio that encompasses large-, mid-, and small-cap domestic stocks, as well as stocks from both the developed and emerging markets – all managed as separate strategies – the Fund is broadly diversified.
-"At the top level," explained Spangler, "we look at our overall risk within the Fund, such as standard deviation returns relative to our peers, fundamental-based risk models, and macro level risk models.
+With a portfolio that encompasses large-, mid- and small-cap domestic stocks, as well as stocks from both the developed and emerging markets—all managed through separate managers—the Fund is broadly diversified.
+“At the top level," explained Spangler, “we look at our overall risk within the Fund, such as standard deviation returns relative to our peers, fundamental-based risk models and macro level risk models.

 When to sell

-"At the asset class level, portfolio managers and analysts present their views to the committee on their particular area of expertise," said Spangler.
-"Along with that, we do a lot of quantitative research and macroeconomic research on both the U.S. and international markets to assess where we are in the economic cycle and what level of aggressiveness we should take when we see a market."
+“At the asset class level, portfolio managers and analysts present their views to the committee on their particular area of expertise,” said Spangler.
+“Along with that, we do a lot of quantitative and macroeconomic research on both the U.S. and international markets to assess where we are in the economic cycle and what level of aggressiveness we should take when we see a market opportunity.”

 Within the quantitative strategies in the portfolio, added Monsen, the investment team calculates a score for every stock in its potential universe, which is updated daily.
 They adjust the strategies regularly to assure that the characteristics stay in line with their objectives.